emca-it/EnergyMonitor/05-00-00-System_Configuration/05-00-20-Templates.md

 Templates allow you to set a blueprint for a particular type of hosts or services.

-For instance, the company has a basic configuration for a switch, the administrator might want to set up a template to include that base config in every switch that will be added into the system, removing a lot of repetetive work.
+For instance, the company has a basic configuration for every swtich it uses, the administrator wants to set up a template to include that base config in every switch that will be added into the system, removing a lot of repetetive work.

 ## Setting up a template